ConnorB7/Chess/README.md

 # Chess
-A chess program with an ai opponent
+An original chess program and ai opponent